4GeeksAcademy/master-javascript-programming-exercises/exercises/071-removeStringValuesLongerThan/README.md

 # `71` removeStringValuesLongerThan

-## 📝 Instructions
+## 📝 Instructions:

-Write a function called "removeStringValuesLongerThan".
+Write a function called `removeStringValuesLongerThan`.

-Given an number and an object, "removeStringValuesLongerThan" removes any properties on the given object whose values are strings longer than the given number.
+Given an number and an object, `removeStringValuesLongerThan` removes any properties on the given object whose values are strings longer than the given number.

 ```Javascript
 var obj = {